OldGuyProgrammer/OGPWebSite/README.md

 The application is written using frameworks like React, HTML, Sass and Javascript.
 It is my first attempt as a public facing app and I welcome comments.

+>A help feature is built into all OGP programs.
+Hovering over a control (button, link, live text) will cause help text to be displayed.

 Many thanks to UDEMY.COM and the people who created the classes were I learned these skills: Dr Angela Yu, Andrei Neagoie and Yihua Zhang, and Jonas Schmedtman.

+## Portfolio

+The Portfolio menu item exposes works done by the Old Guy Programmer team so that propective clients can see what types of work were done.
+As of this writing these works are ready:

+- Airport Information

+### Airport Information

+**Airport Info** shows runway and readio frequency information for the specified airport.

+> When **Airport Info** is first invoked, the user is invited to enter a standard **IATA or ICAO** code, then tap **Get info**.
+The user needs tp type in the country letter because no country is asssumed by the program.
+For example, to display information about Chicago O'hare airport, type **KORD**, for London Heathrow, type **EGLL**.

+> If the user types in an invalid airport code, an error box is displayed.
+The user can then dismiss the error box and try again.

+> Tapping the browser **Back Arrow** will return to an OGP screen.